NOAA-ORR-ERD/py_gd/README.md

 Welcome to the `py_gd` project.

-py-gd aims to provide nice Pythonic wrappers around libgd -- a robust, fast, and simple drawing lib:
+py_gd aims to provide nice Pythonic wrappers around libgd -- a robust, fast, and simple drawing lib:

 Docs here: